-Staithes is reached via a narrow valley that runs down to a small harbour, surrounded by high cliffs and protected from the open sea by a large breakwater and protective wall of boulders, From the top of the hill near the entrance to the village, streets of closely packed houses wind down to the harbour.
-The streets are separated by a maze of alleys with names such as Slippery Hill and Gun Gutter.
+Reach Staithes via a narrow valley that runs down to a small harbour surrounded by high cliffs.
+Protecting the harbour from the open sea is a large breakwater and protective wall of boulders, From the top of the hill near the entrance to the village, streets of closely packed houses wind down to the harbour.
+A maze of alleys with names such as Slippery Hill and Gun Gutter separate the streets.

 Stay safe while you’re exploring.
 In bad weather, waves break over the piers.
 Check the tides before going onto the foreshore as the tide can cut you off well before high tide.
 There is soft mud in the harbour.
 Finally, for dog owners, if your dog swims out too far don’t go out after them.
 Instead, move to a place they can get to safely and call them back.

 Staithes is located about 10 miles north of Whitby, just off the A174 to Saltburn.
 There are two carparks at the top of the village, no parking is available in the lower half of the village.
-The walk down to the harbour and the lower village is quite steep, especially on the way back!
-The private carpark is the cheaper than the Scarborough Council operated one, but its machines only accept cash.
+Bear in mind that the walk down to the harbour and the lower village is quite steep, especially on the way back!
+The private carpark is cheaper than the Scarborough Council operated one, but its’ machines only accept cash.
 There are toilets here and also down at the harbour where there are some shops, a cafe and a pub.